sampullman/hacker-tracker/README.md

 The React frontend includes:

-- ✅ Splash page with app features and signup CTA (completed)
+- ✅ Splash page with app features and signup CTA
-- 🔄 Sign in/register modal (planned)
+- 🔄 Sign in/register modal
-- 🔄 Tracking page, with a list of active trackers (planned)
+- 🔄 Tracking page, with a list of active trackers
-- 🔄 Create tracker modal (planned)
+- 🔄 Create tracker modal
-- 🔄 Admin page with users, keywords (planned)
+- 🔄 Admin page with users, keywords

 ### Frontend